pip12345/SCUPA-Wearable/README.md

 ## About The Project

 Wearable device code for project SCUPA 2023.
-Runs on ESP32 with platformIO.
+Runs on ESP32 with PlatformIO.

-## To do:
+## Setup
-* Implement reading the depth sensor (sensors.cpp)
+The project is fully self contained and can be opened as-is inside PlatformIO.
-* Keeping track of followed path
+All library dependencies are included locally within the project.

 <!-- Dependencies -->
 ## Dependencies